What Is Legal Operations?

 Enter digital contracting.

-By automating contracting processes and repeatable workflows for high-volume contracts like NDAs — everything from creation and approvals to managing to archiving — digital contracting can bring modern order to outdated, manual contract processes.
-It can help Legal:
+By automating contract processes and repeatable workflows for high-volume contracts like NDAs — everything from creation and approvals to managing to archiving — digital contracting via contract lifecycle management software can bring modern order to outdated, manual contract processes.
+It can help legal:

 - Work strategically by prioritizing incoming requests such as contract review